 Tappatá Valdez is the author of several articles and book contributions about human rights, and is an expert in human rights issues, transition to democracy, memory and democracy¡, among others.
 She has also served as guest lecturer at several universities, including Universidad de Buenos Aires, Universidad de San Andrés, Universidad de San Martín and Universidad Torcuato Di Tella (Argentina), Georgetown, Yale and Duke University, University of Massachusetts (United States), Instituto Tecnológico de Monterrey (Mexico); UNED-Universidad Nacional de Educación a Distancia (España), CEDLA-Centro de Estudios y Documentación Latinoamericanos (Amsterdam) and Friedrich Schiller Universität Jena (Germany).
 She holds a degree in Social Work at the Universidad Nacional de Córdoba and completed his postgraduate studies in Social Sciences at FLACSO-Buenos Aires (Facultad Latinoamericana de Ciencias Sociales).

-Director of the Documenta - Centre for Dealing with the Past
+Director of Documenta - Centre for Dealing with the Past, Right Livelihood Award Laureate

 Vesna Teršelić (1962) was born in Ljubljana, and currently lives in Croatia.
 She studied at the Faculty of Philosophy and at the Faculty of Science and Mathematics in Zagreb.
 She is a co-founder of several environmental, women and peace organizations (Svarun, Green Action, Anti-war Campaign of Croatia, Centre for Women's Studies, Centre for Peace Studies etc).